- We advise you to exercise a high degree of caution in Nepal due to the uncertain political and security situation.

 Nepal’s only international airport, Tribhuvan International Airport, has a single runway that services both domestic and international flights.
 Domestic flight cancellations and delays occur frequently, especially during the tourist season when the airport is crowded, and have led to travellers missing their international connections.

-On 16 February 2014, a Nepal Airlines plane crashed in western Nepal, killing all 18 people on board.
-In recent years, a number of small aircraft travelling domestically have crashed, with some accidents causing multiple fatalities, including of international travellers.
+In February 2014, a Nepal Airlines plane crashed in western Nepal, killing all 18 people on board.
+In recent years, a number of small aircraft travelling domestically have crashed, with some accidents causing multiple fatalities, including international travellers.
 These crashes have been spread across the domestic network rather than being concentrated with one carrier.